-Aside from enabling contributors to go undercover, the platform can also increase the engagement and creativity levels as teams and contributors gain experiences, receive awards, and other game-like elements.
+Aside from enabling contributors to go undercover, the platform can also increase engagement and creativity levels as teams and contributors gain experiences, and receive awards, and other game-like elements.

 When it comes to internal open innovation, Accept Mission is a good platform to use.
 You can invite agents, who belong to your organization, to an ideation campaign simply by a link, their names, or their email addresses.

 If you want to know more about how the platform may be able to help you, check out the different use cases of Accept Mission.

 Wazoku is a collaborative idea management software that helps organizations engage and collaborate with their own workforce and others in order to generate new ideas as part of their innovation strategy.

 Open innovation is part of Wazoku’s products and services.
 In fact, you can use it to reach a global audience by starting a sponsor grand challenge, a type of activity that has no limits on participation, and tap into unique skill sets.